jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 For full size image see [LINK](/topo_drawings/isis-topology-large.png)

-1. SSH into each router and verify that ISIS is up and running on interfaces as identified in the ISIS topology diagram.
+1. SSH into each router (or at least two or three routers) and verify that ISIS is up and running on interfaces as identified in the ISIS topology diagram.
     ```
     show isis interface brief
     ```